On the transition monoid of the Stallings automaton of a subgroup of a free group: Future research

 \subsection{Acknowledgments}

+The author would like to thank the anonymous referees for providing helpful comments leading to the improvement of the paper.
+A special thanks to Professor Pedro Silva for all the encouragement and fruitful discussions.
 The author was partially supported by the grant UIBD/MAT/00144/2020 (Ref.
 I) from CMUP, which is financed by national funds through FCT -- Funda\c c\~ao para a Ci\^encia e a Tecnologia, I.P.